TWChennai/kotlin-workshop/basics/kotlin-basics-snippets.md

 /*
 Exercises
-1. Create a function that takes a nullable Generic type and prints is length if it is a String.
-2. Create a function that takes an array of mixed types(int, boolean, double, char, String) and prints their type
+1. Create a function that takes an array of mixed types(int, boolean, double, char, String) and prints their type
 ```

 #### Control flow